gled-rs/trafficcop/README.md

 - Updated from original source to work with default network on openwrt ( 192.168.1.x ).
 - Fixed a bug in current_profile which was returning the status of a fixed IP instead of the current client.
-- Original source was only applying rules to the down link, now rules are applied both for download/upload.
+- Original source was only applying rules to the down link, now rules are applied both for download/upload ( using  netem and ifb )
 - Updated some profiles.

 ### TODO ###